 Start with cleaning the leak.
-(Especially I start washing the sand or clay out of the different leafs of the leak, before chopping it in to pieces.
-Just a bit of sand can spoil your meal).
+(Personnaly I start washing the sand or clay out of the different leafs of the leak, before chopping it in to pieces.
+Often I’ve seen people washing after chopping.
+I my humble opinion it is more difficult to get the dirt out of the chopped leak.
+And just a bit of sand can spoil your meal.).
 Then:

 - Chop the leak (The whiter bottom parts will give smoother taste than the greener upper parts.
 I recommend a good mix of both)

 - Heat leak slowly in enough butter or oil.
 Reckon it takes more than a quarter of an hour.
 (It is a crucial phase.
 You need to find out the just amount of butter/oil.
 And you have to keep an eye on the leak nearly contiously.
 Use modest heat so the leak does not dry, and gets burned.
 It helps if you have a reasonable thick layer of leak-pieces in your pan.
 Cover with a lid, while heating, avoids to fast drying.)
 Still I want to experiment on where to add the salt and pepper best: adding to the leak, or to the beated eggs?

 - Beat the eggs thoroughly.
 After breaking the eggs, beat a lot of air into content of the broken eggs.
 Beat till the liquid mass gets foamy.
 Use adjusted equipment to beat, a fork does not beat very easy.